 Where to Stay: With its cozy common areas and brightly painted rooms, Casa de la Noche is an appealing place to rest your head.

-Check Prices for Casa de la Noche in San Miguel de Allende
+Check Prices for Casa de la Noche in San Miguel de Allende, Mexico

-As Playa del Carmen has been the site of some troubling violence of late, the coastal town of Tulum to the south may be a safer alternative at present.
+As Playa del Carmen has been the site of some troubling violence in the past, the coastal town of Tulum to the south may be a safer alternative.
 It is also less touristy than other resort towns on the Yucatan Peninsula, offering well-preserved ruins of the former Mayan city walls and other historic structures right in town.
 The State Department has explicitly stated there are no restrictions on travel to Tulum or to Chichen Itza, the magnificent archaeological site just an hour up the road.